 Choose a Local Realtor

 When you’re ready to start looking at potential second homes in Central Oregon, engage a local realtor with the experience and knowledge necessary to assist you in finding your dream home.
 At Tuttle and Tuttle, we have owned a second home in Sunriver and rented it through a local property management company.
+We have also owned a Chalet in Eagle Crest Resort and used a VRBO program on our own.
 We have experienced exactly what you’re going through first-hand and can answer any questions you may have about how to own a second home in Central Oregon.

 In addition to our experience renting our second home as a vacation rental, we’ve also been top performing agents in Central Oregon every year since 2014.
-We know Central Oregon and specialize in luxury properties.
+We know Central Oregon and specialize in all Central Oregon Resort Properties.
 We’re skilled in marketing and negotiations.
 We’ll help you find the perfect second home to meet your needs in Central Oregon.